Structural Unemployment Definition

 What is Structural Unemployment?

-What are the Major Causes for Structural Unemployment?
+What are the Major Causes of Structural Unemployment?

 1) When an individual is unable to upskill himself

-This is a very common issue which workers face multiple times in their entire work life.
+This is a very common issue of structural unemployment which workers face multiple times in their entire work life.
 Specializing in just one skill for too long makes them obsolete suddenly and their inability to get trained or afford higher education keeps them near to long-lasting unemployment.

 2) When an individual is specialized in a field which does not have enough opportunities in the job market

-This is another area of a problem when people studies and get trained for a task which does not have much scope in terms of employment opportunities.
+This is another area of a problem in structural unemployment when people studies and get trained for a task that does not have much scope in terms of employment opportunities.